rbrockerhoff/SwiftChecker/README.md

 The Timing.swift file contains timing and benchmarking utilities which might come handy in other projects.
 The classes and functions in Future.swift can also be used elsewhere.

-The project should build and run with no errors, warnings or crashes on the latest versions of OS X 10.10 and Xcode 6.3 beta.
+The project should build and run with no errors, warnings or crashes on the latest versions of OS X 10.10 and Xcode 7 beta 2.
 In theory if you set the target version to 10.9 it should work there (but I haven't tried).
 The target SDK must now be 10.10 for Swift apps.
+Not tested (as yet) on 10.11.

 There are copious comments that, hopefully, explain some of the design decisions and workarounds where necessary.
 I'm trying out various comment styles and placements; along with the new whitespace conventions, this will hopefully converge to a new and consistent coding style for my Swift source code.